Whooping cough (pertussis)

 In unvaccinated people, an initial infection with the illness typically progresses in three phases.
 At the start, the symptoms resemble a normal cold: the patients have a runny nose and slight cough.
 A mild fever may appear.
 This phase lasts 1 to 2 weeks.

 As the illness progresses further, the cough intensifies and changes into severe spasmodic coughing attacks (“staccato cough”) with a wheezing sound when breathing.
-These fits of coughing, which last for minutes at a time, can occur up to 50 times in 24 hours and are very distressing.
-Ill people often get up thick phlegm and vomit.
+These fits of coughing can occur up to 50 times in 24 hours, and are particularly frequent at night.
+They may last several minutes and are very distressing.
+People often get up thick phlegm and vomit while having a coughing fit.
 Fever is seldom or only slightly pronounced, but patients have little appetite and are weakened.
 This phase can last 4 to 6 weeks overall.

 During the subsequent 6 to 10 weeks, the symptoms subside and the patients recover.